bpkrumme/ansible_devtools_demo/README.md

             $ ansible-builder build -t demo_ee -v 3 --prune-images

 6. Now we can configure ansible-navigator to use our Execution Environment
-    1. Modify `ansible-navigator.yml` removing the coment on the `image` line
+    1. Modify `ansible-navigator.yml` removing the comment on the `image` line
     2. Explain that this sets our default execution environment, but we could also set this on the CLI when we launch Ansible Navigator

             $ ansible-navigator --execution-environment-image demo_ee